-Often, when we think about the customer, we think of them only in their roll at the end of the process: when they are at the point of purchase.
-We brainstorm ideas in isolation, build them, and ask only then how we will convince the consumer to buy it.
+Often, when we think about the customer, we think of them only in terms of their buying journey, or when they are at the point of purchase.
+We brainstorm and come up with ideas for how to approach said customer by segmenting and carving out isolated stages of their interaction with us, build on those ideas, and ask only then how we will convince the consumer to buy it.

 This process needs to be flipped on its head.

-The customer should come first.
-They need to be an integral part of the fabric of your brand.
-Instead of thinking of the consumer only at the point of sale, brand teams should be developing strategy and building products that have been influenced by consumer feedback from the very beginning.
+The customer should always come first.
+They should be an integral part of the fabric of your brand.
+Instead of thinking of the customer only at the point of sale or pre-sale, brands should be developing strategy and building products that have been influenced by customer feedback from the very start.

 There are an incredible number of resources that will help you to understand, in great depth, the “who, what, where, when” questions.
-These questions are critical for your understanding of the consumer, but they cannot exist within a vacuum.
-To truly begin to understand them, and gather insights that lead to real impact on your business, you need the context behind this data, you need to answer the “why” questions.
+These questions are critical for your understanding of customers and users, but they cannot exist within a vacuum.
+To truly begin to understand them, and gather insights that lead to real impact on your business, you need the context behind this data, and to answer the “why” questions.
 When you engage in conversations with consumers, you’re able to dive deeper into these nuances and uncover larger needs that the ones being stated.
 A faster horse?
 Why do they need to travel long distances quickly to begin with?

-Many forego asking the “why” because they perceive it as too difficult, or “impossible to scale.”
-Perhaps that was true when the only option was to fly across the world to be stuck behind mirrored glass for hours on end, but we live in a digital age today.
-Brands can have access to the answers they need in a matter of days, without ever leaving their offices.
+Many forego asking the “why” altogether because they perceive it as too difficult, or “impossible to scale.”
+Perhaps that was true when the only option was to fly across the world to be stuck behind mirrored glass for hours on end, but the most innovative organizations conduct research at scale online.
+This gives access to the answers in a matter of days rather than weeks, without ever hopping on a plane.

-Many brands have begun weaving consumers into their innovation practices by launching team/enterprise-wide initiatives that facilitate building empathy and understanding for the consumer.
-By enabling everyone across their team to engage in conversations with consumers on a regular and ongoing basis, teams are able to develop strategy that is not only innovative, but is innovative because it is consumer-centric.
-When consumers feel heard, sales climb.
+Many brands have begun weaving customers into their innovation practices by launching team or enterprise-wide initiatives that facilitate building empathy and understanding for the consumer.
+By enabling everyone across their team to engage in conversations with their target audiences on a regular and ongoing basis, teams are able to develop strategy that is not only innovative, but customer-centric.